Medical and Dental Record Retention

 Once a record has been destroyed, it is difficult—if not impossible—to defend a case.
 We encourage medical and dental professionals to consult with their legal counsel regarding how the law in the jurisdictions relevant to their practice has been interpreted by the judicial system.

 You must follow your state’s specific guidelines or laws.
-Where no statutory requirement exists, The Doctors Company recommends the following for retaining medical and dental records:
+Where no statutory requirement exists, The Doctors Company recommends the following for retaining patient records:

 Patient records, whether paper or electronic, must be maintained in a HIPAA-compliant format.
 If using a commercial service, the records should be stored with a reputable document storage company.
 Many companies offer alternative methods for paper document management, such as electronic scanning and storage, and may offer storage of previous electronic records when software formats change.
 Storing closed or archived records at a residence or on a home computer puts records at risk of damage from fire, flood (or other weather-related disasters), vermin, loss due to theft, or unauthorized access.